-Basis have established themselves as a leading supplier of bands for data driven people who want more than what the run of the mill activity tracker provides.
+Basis have established themselves as a leading supplier of bands for data-driven people who want more than what the run of the mill activity tracker provides.
 The Basis Peak was released at the end of 2014.
-It has gone on to become their top selling and flagship product.
-In the article we will take an in-depth look at the Basis Peak.
+It has gone on to become their top-selling and flagship product.
+In the article, we will take an in-depth look at the Basis Peak.

-On the backside of the Peak are all of your biometric readers.
-There is a perspiration and skin temperature reader, as well as a heart rate monitor.
+Biometric readers - There is a perspiration and skin temperature reader, as well as a heart rate monitor.
 It should be noted that, for the heart rate feature to work consistently, you have to wear the watch pretty tightly.
 Some people consider this uncomfortable.
 When running you may find that the Basis Peak will periodically lose your heart rate.
 Chest heart rate monitors are far more accurate.
 Unfortunately, you are not able to pair the Basis Peak with a chest heart rate monitor.

-Gorilla Glass 3 protects the screen of the device.
+Gorilla Glass 3 - protects the screen of the device.
 This does a great job of preventing scratches and dings.
 However, the glass is recessed rather than raised.
 This can cause dust and debris to get caught around the edges.

-The touch screen is very responsive, allowing you to swipe through to get your information.
+Touch screen - is very responsive, allowing you to swipe through to get your information.
 The first screen will display the time in huge digits.
 A single tap will reveal the month, day and battery life remaining.
 Scrolling to the left reveals your syncing options.
 When you scroll to the right, you get your heart beats per minute.
-From this screen you scroll up to see your total steps and calories burned for the day.
+From this screen, you scroll up to see your total steps and calories burned for the day.
 Scrolling right will reveal the most recent active session you have engaged in.
 Your activity options are walking, running, swimming and outdoor cycling.
 It will provide you with total steps, duration, and calories burned.

 Basis will not only provide you with move reminders, but it will give you specific activities to perform.